notsnip/workstation-config/readme.md

 ## TODO:
 - [ ] Avoid offline installation of applications and hardcoded file paths
 - [ ] Automate the installation of GNOME extensions if possible
-- [ ] Application to add: A text editor and Github Desktop
+- [x] Application to add: Github Desktop
 - [ ] Fix nodejs 23 installation
 - [ ] Option to make warp the defualt terminal